awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-workforce-management-private-cognito.md

 1. Choose **Manage User Pools**\.

-1. Choose the user pool associated with your Amazon SageMaker workforce\.
+1. Choose the user pool associated with your SageMaker workforce\.

 1. Under **General Settings**, choose **Users and Groups** and do one of the following:
    + Choose **Groups**, choose the group that you want to add the user to, and choose **Add users**\.
 Choose the users that you want to add by choosing the plus\-icon to the right of the user's name\.